 T4 vs T4A – What’s the Confusion?

-There is a common confusion each year among business owners understanding when to issue a T4 vs T4A.
+There is a common confusion each year among business owners as to when to issue a T4 vs T4A.
 Business owners who employ several individuals may have staff working full-time, part-time, or once-in-a-while.
 So, to whom do we issue a T4, and to whom a T4A?
 What’s the difference?
-How does it impact the employer and those who work for the employer?
+How does it impact the employer and those who work for it?
 Let’s discuss this below.

 Employee vs Subcontractor